Fifteen minutes sounds too short to matter. It is not β if you understand what 15 minutes at the right biological moment actually does to your body.

 Two physiological realities of the morning training window shape the exercise selection in this protocol.

 First, core body temperature is near its circadian nadir on waking.
 Muscles at lower temperatures have reduced contractile speed, decreased power output, and increased risk of micro-tears under eccentric loading.
 This is why the 3-minute warm-up in this protocol is non-negotiable β and why the first loaded exercises (push-ups and squats) are placed after the warm-up, not during it.
+A cold morning push-up set performed without any temperature preparation is a meaningfully different exercise than the same set after three minutes of dynamic movement, with measurably higher shoulder-joint stress per repetition.

 Second, as detailed in the 5am-workout content, intervertebral discs are maximally hydrated in the first 30β60 minutes after sleep, which increases risk for spinal compression injuries under heavy loading.
 The exercises chosen for this 15-minute protocol reflect this constraint: there are no heavy spinal-loading movements (no deadlifts, no barbell squats, no loaded carries).
 The plank and glute bridge are specifically chosen because they provide meaningful core and posterior-chain work without the compressive spinal loading that is best deferred to later in the day.
+Bodyweight squats produce a fraction of the compressive load of a loaded barbell squat, making them safe in the morning window for the vast majority of healthy adults.

 Morning Exercise and Circadian Sleep Quality